-Gondolas: a ride through peaceful Venice canals is all romance and no schlock
+Gondolas: Venice canal ride is all romance and no schlock

 VENICE, Italy — Italy drips with romance like amatriciana sauce off a strand of bucatino.
 Everywhere are reminders of the love you found or the love you lost.
 Where do you find the most heart-massaging or heartbreaking scene, depending on your current love life?
 How about a glass of wine on your hotel balcony overlooking the sea in Positano?
 Maybe a stroll past the beautifully lit Pantheon in Rome.
 Or a lavish lunch next to a sun-splashed vineyard at a farm stay in Tuscany.
 But what’s considered the most romantic scene of all in Italy?